 Cobolt – band (2001) involved with MASE project.
 More info req’d.

-Cob Records – independent record shop orig based in Porthmadog (managed by Tony Owen) where it opened in 1967 selling ex-jukebox singles and within a year set up a mail-order catalogue.
+Cob Records – independent record shop orig based in Porthmadog (managed by Tony Owen) where it opened in 1967 selling ex-jukebox singles and within a year set up a mail-order catalogue (and is still trading today).
 Also opened an outlet in Bangor (Dec79).
 Selling wide range of new & 2nd hand material.
 There used to be a saying, ‘if Cob can’t get it then no one can.’
 Alan Holmes (ex Lungs, Fflaps now Ectogram) worked in the Bangor shop which was run by Owen Hughes (ex Fay Ray) who took over the lease in 1995 and ran it separately to the Porthmadog outlet.
 Sadly, the Bangor shop closed its doors for the final time 24.03.12.
 Premises were reopened as Venue Cob in Dec13 for a one-off series of gigs (reviews) (website)

 Bev Cocks – porno actress, (b.5.2.75 or 1976) from Wrexham.
 One of the UK’s best known porn stars, appearing in over 100 adult movies.